-- Migraine - classically: gradually enlarging, frequently bilateral, zig-zag fortification spectra usually followed by a headache.
+- Migraine - classically: gradually enlarging, maybe unilateral or bilateral, zigzag fortification spectra usually followed by a headache.
 Occasionally, migrainous visual phenomena can occur in the absence of headaches (migraine sine migraine - better known as ocular migraine) but this is a diagnosis of exclusion that can be made only after a full ophthalmological examination.

 - Occipital lobe lesions (eg, tumours or arteriovenous malformations) - tend to cause coloured shapes and blobs.

-- Charles Bonnet's syndrome - complex visual hallucinations brought about by bilateral, severe visual loss.
+- Charles Bonnet syndrome - complex visual hallucinations brought about by bilateral, severe visual loss.

 Although not strictly speaking flashes, the following may be described as such by the patient:

 - Photophobia - usually associated with anterior segment inflammation or retinal hypersensitivity.

 - Glare - a dazzle usually associated with media opacities.

 - Haloes - the ring effect associated with media clouding (eg, the corneal oedema of acute angle-closure glaucoma) and occasionally, media opacities.

 Floaters are opacities floating in the field of vision, which may be seen as spots, thread-like strands or squiggly lines.
 They are variously described by patients as 'specks', 'flies', 'spiders' and if extensive, 'like a cobweb'.
 They move with eye movements and seem to dart away when you try to look at them directly.
 They do not follow eye movements closely, and usually drift when the eyes stop moving.
 There are a number of causes of floaters:

 - Vitreous condensations - these are normal degenerative changes associated with age, resulting in translucent opacities.